 Medicare is the federal health insurance program for Americans 65 and older (and some younger people with disabilities).
-Understanding its parts, costs, and enrollment deadlines can save you thousands.
+With over 67 million enrollees, it’s one of the largest health insurance programs in the world — and one of the most confusing.

 Medicare Parts at a Glance